What is a Spliff and How to Roll It

 How to incorporate

 The tobacco is best incorporated during the grinding process.
-Mixing the tobacco with the cannabis ensures a smooth, even burning spliff.
+Mixing the tobacco with cannabis (or raw hemp flower) ensures a smooth, even burning spliff.
 Tempting as it is, simply sprinkling the tobacco on top of the ground cannabis will result in an uneven burn as the tobacco and cannabis burn at different rates.
 We recommend putting the cannabis buds and loose-leaf tobacco in the grinder together for a seamless blend.

 From here, just roll the ground cannabis and tobacco mixture up the same way you would any other joint.
 If you need help learning how to roll a joint, check out our step-by-step how to roll a joint with pictures for beginners.